What are Idaho’s unemployment monetary requirements?

 You may be eligible to collect between 10 and 26 weeks of unemployment insurance (UI) benefits.
 A legal formula decides how many weeks you can draw benefits.

 The formula rewards those who earn consistent wages.
 For example, a person who earns more in a quarter than they earn in others will have a lower number of benefit weeks.
-If you earn a lot more in one quarter than the other 3, you may not be eligible for UI benefits at all.
-This is known as high quarter.
+If you earn a lot more in one quarter than the other three (3), you may not be eligible for UI benefits at all.
+This is known as a high quarter.

 Benefits may be collected within a 52-week period called a benefit year.
 You may collect your full weekly benefit amount each eligible week until you run out or the benefit year ends.